What Pound Line Is Best For Centerpin Fishing

 This is a thick Centerpin line that was causing multiple problems for my client, but his partner was using my rod and reel with 8-pound line and had no issues.

-Thinner lines are much more supple and lightweight and they practically fall off the reel when it spins which is exactly what you want.
-Thinner lighter lines will also float which will cause less drag and improve your hooksets.
+• Thinner lines are much more supple and lightweight and practically fall off the reel when it spins.

 A nice fresh run steelhead caught on 8 pound Raven mainline

-GUIDE TIP: Your line and your leader are only as good as your knots.
+GUIDE TIP: Your line and leader are only as good as your knots.
 Are you using good knots?
 Check Out: 4 Best Knots Used By River Guides

-Centerpin Lines Ratings
+Centerpin Lines Ratings Are Flawed

 Big steelhead like this caught on 8 pound line

-If you look at these popular leaders and you compare them to popular Centerpin mainline, this is what you get: They are all labeled 8lb or close (7.6lbs) yet they all have different diameters and I would bet they will all break at different pound tests.
+If you look at these popular leaders and compare them to popular Centerpin mainlines, this is what you get:

 • Redwing Leader 7.6-pound = 0.23mm diameter